 Make a list of reasons not to drink.

 Make a list of reasons to drink less or quit.
 Keep this list in your wallet, bag, or on your fridge.
 Look at it when you have an urge to drink.

 If you want to lose weight or save money, use these calculators to:

 Take Action: Get Help

 Ask your friends and family to support you.
 Talk to a doctor or nurse if you are having a hard time cutting down on your drinking.
 Don’t give up!

 What about cost?

-Screening and counseling for alcohol misuse are covered under the Affordable Care Act, the health care reform law passed in 2010.
-Depending on your insurance plan, you may be able to get these services at no cost to you.
+Thanks to the Affordable Care Act, the health care reform law passed in 2010, health care plans must cover screening and counseling for alcohol misuse.
+Depending on your insurance, you may be able to get these services at no cost to you.

 Check with your insurance provider to find out what’s included in your plan.
 For information about other services covered by the Affordable Care Act, visit HealthCare.gov.

 Are you worried about a loved one’s drinking?